-Absolutely, there is no downtime or recovery period with anti-wrinkle injections.
-However, you are advised to avoid alcohol, excessive exercise and hot temperature changes such as saunas to prevent sweating out the protein for the next 24 hours.
+Absolutely, there is no downtime or recovery period with anti-wrinkle injections!
+However, you are advised to avoid alcohol, excessive exercise and hot temperature changes such as saunas to prevent sweating out the product for the next 24 hours.
 We also recommend avoiding massaging or rubbing the area after the treatment to avoid the product being dispersed into another muscle.
 Any laser and facial treatments such as microdermabrasion or skin needling should be avoided for a minimum of 10 days post treatment.

 Who shouldn’t have Anti-Wrinkle Injections?